 There are few things more comforting than yummy food!
 After the loss of my dog, we had friends send boxes of cookies and an amazing gift of tea and honey.
 Pick something that you know your friend will love and if you feel stuck, remember that you can’t go wrong with sweets!
 I’d recommend a large box of caramels or Peach Bellini Gummy Hearts from Sugarfina.

 If your friend has dietary restrictions or isn’t a fan of sugary foods, tea or soup are both comforting options.
 Our friends at Big Heart Tea Co make an amazing Cup of Love Tea and Cup of Sunshine Tea.
+If these don’t strike your fancy, check out our full assortment of tasty treats.

 2. Share Words of Encouragement